NappyNexus/jdp-website-2.0/README.md

 - **Tailwind CSS** – for utility-first styling
 - **Custom SVG Icons** – for enhanced visual communication
 - **Responsive Design** – optimized for all screen sizes

 ---

-## 🖼️ Preview

-Here’s a sneak peek of the landing page layout:

-- Hero section with welcome message and image
-- Informational stats section
-- Contact & quick links in the footer

-> Full design reflects the school’s identity and values.

----